2018 NFC Championship Game: Remainder of fourth quarter and overtime

 With the Saints now facing 4th down and 10 yards to go and unable to run the clock down further, Will Lutz made a 31-yard field goal to take the lead 23–20 with 1:41 remaining.
 The time saved from the non-call allowed the Rams to put together a quick nine-play drive, including a third-down conversion, with Zuerlein ultimately making a 48-yard field goal with 15 seconds left in regulation to tie the score at 23.
 The Saints elected to kneel the ball and send the game into overtime.

 The Saints won the overtime coin toss and elected to receive the opening kickoff.
 On the second play of overtime, tight end Dan Arnold did manage to draw a 15-yard pass interference penalty to move the ball to the Saints' 40-yard line.
-After a six-yard loss on a Mark Ingram run, Brees attempted to target Michael Thomas on second down and 16 but was hit in the arm by Rams linebacker Dante Fowler as he released the ball, resulting in an interception by the Rams' John Johnson at the Rams' 46-yard line.
+After a six-yard loss on a Mark Ingram run, Brees attempted to target Michael Thomas on second down and 16 but was hit in the face as he released the ball, resulting in an interception by the Rams' John Johnson at the Rams' 46-yard line.
 Goff completed a 12-yard pass to Higbee on the first play of the ensuing drive, but a near-fumble on the handoff to C.J.
 Anderson lost three yards on first down.
 On second and 13 from the Saints' 45, Goff narrowly avoided a sack to find Higbee again for a crucial six-yard gain to the Saints' 39-yard line.
 Two plays later, Greg Zuerlein kicked a 57-yard game-winning field goal, sending the Rams to the Super Bowl.